Peter Higgs: Early life and education

 Higgs was born in the Elswick district of Newcastle upon Tyne, England, to Thomas Ware Higgs (1898–1962) and his wife Gertrude Maude née Coghill (1895–1969).
 His father worked as a sound engineer for the BBC, and as a result of childhood asthma, together with the family moving around because of his father's job and later World War II, Higgs missed some early schooling and was taught at home.
 When his father relocated to Bedford, Higgs stayed behind in Bristol with his mother, and was largely raised there.
-He attended Cotham Grammar School in Bristol from 1941–46, where he was inspired by the work of one of the school's alumni, Paul Dirac, a founder of the field of quantum mechanics.
+He attended Cotham Grammar School in Bristol from 1941 to 1946, where he was inspired by the work of one of the school's alumni, Paul Dirac, a founder of the field of quantum mechanics.

-In 1946, at the age of 17, Higgs moved to City of London School, where he specialised in mathematics, then in 1947 to King's College London where he graduated with a first class honours degree in Physics in 1950 and achieved a master's degree in 1952.
+In 1946, at the age of 17, Higgs moved to City of London School, where he specialised in mathematics, then in 1947 to King's College London, where he graduated with a first-class honours degree in physics in 1950 and achieved a master's degree in 1952.
 He was awarded an 1851 Research Fellowship from the Royal Commission for the Exhibition of 1851, and performed his doctoral research in molecular physics under the supervision of Charles Coulson and Christopher Longuet-Higgins.
-He was awarded a PhD degree in 1954 with a thesis entitled Some problems in the theory of molecular vibrations from King's College London.
+He was awarded a PhD degree in 1954 with a thesis entitled Some problems in the theory of molecular vibrations from the university.

 Career and research

 After finishing his doctorate, Higgs was appointed a Senior Research Fellow at the University of Edinburgh (1954–56).
-He then held various posts at Imperial College London, and University College London (where he also became a temporary lecturer in Mathematics).
+He then held various posts at Imperial College London, and University College London (where he also became a temporary lecturer in mathematics).
 He returned to the University of Edinburgh in 1960 to take up the post of Lecturer at the Tait Institute of Mathematical Physics, allowing him to settle in the city he had enjoyed while hitchhiking to the Western Highlands as a student in 1949.
-He was promoted to Reader, became a Fellow of the Royal Society of Edinburgh (FRSE) in 1974 and was promoted to a Personal Chair of Theoretical Physics in 1980.
-He retired in 1996 and became Emeritus professor at the University of Edinburgh.
+He was promoted to Reader, became a Fellow of the Royal Society of Edinburgh (FRSE) in 1974 and was promoted to a personal chair of Theoretical Physics in 1980.
+On his retirement in 1996, he became an emeritus professor.

 Higgs was elected Fellow of the Royal Society (FRS) in 1983 and Fellow of the Institute of Physics (FInstP) in 1991.
 He was awarded the Rutherford Medal and Prize in 1984.
 He received an honorary degree from the University of Bristol in 1997.
-In 2008 he received an Honorary Fellowship from Swansea University for his work in particle physics.
+In 2008, he received an Honorary Fellowship from Swansea University for his work in particle physics.

-At Edinburgh Higgs first became interested in mass, developing the idea that particles – massless when the universe began – acquired mass a fraction of a second later as a result of interacting with a theoretical field (which became known as the Higgs field).
-Higgs postulated that this field permeates space, giving mass to all elementary subatomic particles that interact with it.
+At Edinburgh, Higgs first became interested in mass, developing the idea that particles – massless when the universe began – acquired mass a fraction of a second later as a result of interacting with a theoretical field (which became known as the Higgs field).
+Higgs postulated that this field permeates space, giving mass to all elementary subatomic particles interacting with it.